Home2026-06-09T11:19:10-04:00

 “How and where you inject is as important as what you inject.”

-The sole dispensing of SiteSmart™ by a retail pharmacist resulted in a significant improvement in injection site rotation compared to conventional pen needles.
+The SiteSmart™ technology has been clinically proven to improve injection site rotation behaviors in a pharmacy-based randomized controlled trial.
+7 In the study, the sole dispensing of SiteSmart™ by retail pharmacists resulted in a statistically significant improvement in injection site rotation compared to conventional pen needles.

 You must be asking… how does it work?